Healthcare in Russia: Semashko system and later Soviet era

 The effectiveness of the new model declined with under-investment, with the quality of care beginning to decline by the early 1980s, though in 1985 the Soviet Union had four times the number of doctors and hospital beds per head compared with the USA.
 The quality of Soviet medical care became low by developed-world standards.
 Many medical treatments and diagnoses were unsophisticated and substandard (with doctors often making diagnoses by interviewing patients without conducting any medical tests), the standard of care provided by healthcare providers was poor, and there was a high risk of infection from surgery.
 The Soviet healthcare system was plagued by shortages of medical equipment, drugs, and diagnostic chemicals, and lacked many medications and medical technologies available in the Western world.
 Its facilities had low technical standards, and medical personnel underwent mediocre training.
 Soviet hospitals also offered poor hotel amenities such as food and linen.
 Special hospitals and clinics existed for the nomenklatura which offered a higher standard of care, but one still often below Western standards.
+In the post-Stalin era, as the Soviet bureaucracy gained more power and autonomy, this priority medical access became an especially coveted privilege of party and state elites.

 Despite a doubling in the number of hospital beds and doctors per capita between 1950 and 1980, the lack of money that had been going into health was patently obvious.
 Some of the smaller hospitals had no radiology services, and a few had inadequate heating or water.
 A 1989 survey found that 20% of Russian hospitals did not have piped hot water and 3% did not even have piped cold water.
 7% did not have a telephone.
 17% lacked adequate sanitation facilities.
 Every seventh hospital and polyclinic needed basic reconstruction.
 By 1997, five years after the reforms described below, WHO estimated health expenditure per capita in the Russian Federation in 1997 as 251 US dollars, as opposed to $1,211 in Spain, $1,193 in the UK, $1,539 in Finland and $3,724 in the United States.